matsengrp/vampire/README.md

 You can run the pipeline on those data by running `scons --data=/path/to/your/file.json`.

+## Documentation

+The documentation consists of

+1. the example pipeline, which will give you commands to try
+2. command line help, which is accessed for example via `tcr-vae --help` and `tcr-vae train --help`
+3. lots of docstrings in the source code

 ## Limitations

 * Our preprocessing scripts exclude TCRBJ2-5, which Adaptive annotates badly, and TCRBJ2-7, which appears to be problematic for OLGA.